 Welcome to WASC International!

-The WASC Guiding Principles are the foundation of the accreditation process and enables schools to:
+The WASC Guiding Principles are the foundation of the accreditation process and enable schools to:

 Ensure a culture supporting the well-being of all students

-Demonstrate that the shared purpose and schoolwide learner outcomes understood and accomplished by all students
+Demonstrate that the shared purpose and schoolwide learner outcomes are understood and accomplished by all students

 Evaluate achievement of all students on academic standards/schoolwide learner outcomes

-Use multiple ways to analyze data improvement and the impact on student learning
+Use multiple ways to analyze data and the impact on student learning

 Align prioritized findings to a schoolwide action plan focusing on major student and school needs